Updated by Craig Berry

-Albert Einstein once said, "The hardest thing in the world to understand is the income tax.”
-If you buy, sell, finance or own real estate, it gets even worse.
-Property and taxes go together like blood and leeches.
+Albert Einstein once lamented, "The hardest thing in the world to understand is the income tax."
+If you buy, sell, finance or own real estate, it gets even harder.

 Yet there's no reason to pay more than the minimum, and the Internal Revenue Code actually gives property owners lots of tax breaks.